Home/Glossary/judging vs perceiving

 Are perceiving types disorganized?

 Not always.
-Many perceiving types are effective, but they often prefer flexibility and adaptive timing over early closure.
+Many perceiving types are highly effective, but they organize around flexibility and adaptive timing rather than visible plans.
+Their organization is often internal rather than external.